temporalio/sdk-go/CONTRIBUTING.md

 ## Commit Messages

 Overcommit adds some requirements to your commit messages.
-At Uber, we follow the [Chris Beams](http://chris.beams.io/posts/git-commit/) guide to writing git commit messages.
+At Temporal, we follow the [Chris Beams](http://chris.beams.io/posts/git-commit/) guide to writing git commit messages.
 Read it, follow it, learn it, love it.